Eden Wild Goose

 The St Cuthbert’s Well can be found on the banks of the River Eden.
 He was a 7th Century bishop and pastor from Lindisfarne whose area included Cumbria.
 In 685AD he visited Carlisle and a 'local monastery' which could well be in Wetheral, 'And did those feet in ancient times walk... here?'

-We invited Cameron Butland (Carlisle Diocesan Spirituality Advisor and Bishop's Chaplain) to speak to the questions below and offer us some thoughts as we explore our foundational values.
+We invited Cameron Butland (Carlisle Diocesan Spirituality Advisor and Bishop's Chaplain) to offer us some thoughts as we explore our foundational values.

 Video: 'Saints and Kingdoms before Cuthbert' (5 minutes)